colinjbrown/pypi_index_site/README.md

 This is a publicly facing database that contains package information about Python package modules and submodules mapped directly to packages including all versions of packages where this is true.

-To reach the database without accessing this site directly the database can be reached with this public information.
+This database can be reached without accessing the web copy directly via the following MongoDB database:

-`23.234.231.89`
+IP: `23.234.231.89`

-with the following credentials
+Port: 12438

 Username: `public1`

 Password: `public1`

+Authorization Database: `admin`

+#### Pymongo usage example:

+`pymongo.MongoClient("mongodb://public1:public1@23.234.231.89:12438/pypi_mod_index",authSource="admin")`

 ## Requirements:

 `flask`

 `pymongo`

 `wtforms`

 ## Usage: